Perdu/Cookinspect/README.md

+# Cookinspect

-# Cookinspect - Selenium-based crawler used to find violations for the "Do Cookie Banners Respect my Choice?" paper
+Selenium-based crawler used to find violations in cookie banners of IAB Europe's Transparency &amp; Consent Framework

+## Introduction

+In the paper [Do Cookie Banners Respect my Choice?
+Measuring Legal Compliance of Banners from IAB Europe's Transparency and Consent Framework](https://arxiv.org/abs/1911.09964), we show that Consent Management Providers (CMPs) of IAB Europe's Transparency & Consent Framework (TCF) do not always respect user's choice.

 ## Dependencies